-System and product complexities are increasing with time due to requirements for additional functionality, higher performance, competitive cost, schedule pressures, more flexibility or adaptability, and cognition-based friendlier human interface.
-Academics and practitioners alike have come to realize that complex engineering systems have a set of common principles, embedded in a theory, that goes beyond and cuts across the traditional fields of engineering.
+System and product complexities are increasing with time due to requirements for additional functionality, higher performance, competitive cost, schedule pressures, more flexibility or adaptability, and cognition-based friendlier human interfaces.
+Complex engineering systems have a set of common principles, embedded in a theory, that goes beyond and cuts across the traditional fields of engineering.
 Novel products and systems development require the involvement of and communication between professionals with multiple disciplinary backgrounds and other stakeholders, notably the customer.
-This collaboration increases the likelihood of detecting product failures early on during its lifecycle, yielding significant cuts in time to market and heavy rework expenses.
+This collaboration increases the likelihood of detecting product failures early on during its lifecycle, yielding significant cuts in time-to-market and rework.

-The Systems Engineering discipline has been continuously growing in response to the increase in system and product complexity.
-System architecture is an early critical lifecycle activity that determines the system's concept and model of operation.
+The Systems Engineering (SE) discipline has been continuously growing in response to the increase in system and product complexity.
+System architecture is an early critical lifecycle activity that determines the systems concept and mode of operation.
 Nurturing systems thinking and engineering skills, the engineering education this course provides grounds intuition and experience in theory and practice.
-We start with general SE and Systems Architecture principles.
-We then introduce SysML – the new SE standard from OMG.
-The approach underlying the system modeling is Object-Process Methodology (OPM), a comprehensive approach to systems architecting, conceptual modeling, and lifecycle support.
-An integrated engineering software environment, OPCAT, which combines intuitive graphics with an automatically-generated subset of English, implements OPM and supports the modeling of the system's requirements, top-level architecture, analysis and design models that are amenable to simulation and deployment.
-The resulting model can be translated to SysML and it constitutes a central underlying artifact of the system, which evolves and serves as a major reference to all the stakeholders throughout the entire lifecycle.
+The course starts with introducing general SE and Systems Architecture principles.
+The approach underlying the system modeling is Object-Process Methodology (OPM), a comprehensive paradigm for systems architecting, conceptual modeling, and lifecycle support.
+To gain hands-on modeling experience, we use OPCAT, which supports modeling of the systems requirements, top-level architecture, and detailed executable design.
+The course also exposes the basics of SysML – the OMG Systems Modeling Language.
+The OPM model constitutes a central underlying artifact of the system, which can be translated to SysML, evolve, and serve as a major reference to all the stakeholders throughout the entire lifecycle.

-- Combination of systems architecting principles with two modeling methodologies – SysML and OPM – and synergies between them;
+- Combination of systems architecting principles with two modeling languages—SysML and OPM—and synergies between them

 Latest Developments: Recent advances and future trends (35%)